Allied bombings of Amsterdam-Noord: Details

 The attack of 17 July 1943 by the USAAF is the most severe bombardment the city of Amsterdam endured in World War II, and the resulting total devastation was enormous.
 In this first attempt to destroy the Fokker Factory, 41 heavy bombers (B-17 Flying Fortress) of the then inexperienced 385th (21 bombers) and 388th (20 bombers) Bomb Groups of the US Eighth Air Force had their first combat operation.
 On paper it seemed like a simple assignment, being a short distance from their base in eastern England and expected to meet little resistance from Luftwaffe fighters.
 The crews referred to such an "easy" attack as a milk run.
 They had received clear instructions prior to the attack: “do not bomb unless the target is seen.”

 When the 41 bombers flew over IJmuiden, it became clear that the weather conditions were unfavourable.
 The bombardier in the lead aircraft could not identify the intended target in time due to cloud coverage, so the formation was ordered to break off the attack.
 However, confusion arose among the still inexperienced crew.
 An aircraft flying behind the lead aircraft saw the target and decided to continue to drop its bombs, followed by other aircraft behind him.
 The aiming and dropping failed, and the bombing was disastrous.
 The in-air observation of the USAAF-crew was clear: “no bursts were seen in the immediate vicinity of the Fokker complex.”
-In reality not a single bomb hit the intended Fokker Factory, over 200 high-explosive bombs landed 600 to 1200 meters from their target on the surrounding residential areas, a monastery, churches, and furniture and tar factories.
+In reality not a single bomb hit the intended Fokker Factory, over 200 high-explosive bombs landed 600 to 1200 metres from their target on the surrounding residential areas, a monastery, churches, and furniture and tar factories.
 The attack resulted in a total of 185 casualties.
 Hundreds were injured, of which many later died from these injuries.
 130 houses were destroyed, 206 houses were severely damaged, and 676 houses suffered glass and roof damage.

 Anne Frank

-Anne Frank wrote in her diary on 19 juli 1943 about the American bombing of Amsterdam-Noord, which she heard and fell from her hiding place in the city centre of Amsterdam:
+Anne Frank wrote in her diary on 19 juli 1943 about the American bombing of Amsterdam-Noord, which she heard and felt from her hiding place in the city centre of Amsterdam:

 Amsterdam-Noord was severely bombed last Saturday.
 The devastation must be terrible; entire streets are in ruins.
 You hear of children lost in the smoldering ruins searching for their dead parents.
 I still get shivers just thinking about the dull, droning rumble in the distance.